Machine Learning is a trending field of Computer Science turning computer’s computations into usable data and giving a number of unique opportunities.

 What is Machine Learning?

 The most famous definition of Machine Learning is ‘the subfield of computer science giving computers the ability to learn without being explicitly programmed.’

-It is used when we want to use computers to predict unknown results based on related bulky data sources.
+Machine Learning is a part of data science – it is used when we want to use computers to predict unknown results based on related bulky data sources.
 It’s a good way to discover any kind of uncertainty, such as recommendations, predictions or detections of described situations.

 We don’t need to plan and implement any algorithms – because the computer gains the ability to be smart and learn new things.

 With Machine Learning you don’t need to specifically instruct a computer on what to do – if you want to be smart and predict uncertain values applications, use specific structures and tools e.g. neural nets.

 These technologies learn new facts and make predictions in a way which is similar to that of the human brain.
 For example, neural nets are composed of layers of units called neurons – we see a clear analogy of how it could work.